AJStacy/be-our-guest/README.md

 Be Our Guest is lightweight, asynchronous, inversion of control (IoC) service container developed for JavaScript and TypeScript applications.

-## Why Use an IoC service container?
+## Why Use an IoC Service Container?

 In modern front-end and back-end development applications are made up of many smaller modules.
 Often these smaller modules have dependency on other modules.
 Each of these modules may need a boot step to initialize it.
 Rather than have the module that has a dependency initialize that dependency itself, we initialize it externally and pass it into the module.
 By following this pattern we can initialize and manage all of our modules at a single level which greatly simplifies our architecture management.
 It also allows us to easily swap modules if our requirements change.